Meteor HTTP Factory

 With schema

-In order to take the burden of input validation from you, we have added a nice schema
+In order to take the burden of input validation from you, we have added a nice schema validation mechanism.

-It works similar to the way mdg:validated-method
+It works similar to the way mdg:validated-method.

 is basically a function that creates your schema for this collection.
 This also ensures, that